mondeja/leptos-fluent/README.md

 ## Roadmap

 Leptos-fluent is currently ready for most use cases.
-However, it is still in an early stage of development and the API may contain breaking changes in v0.0.X releases.
+However, it is still in an early stage of development and the API may contain breaking changes through v0.0.X releases.
 I'm trying to release the API at v0.1.0 as stable as possible.

 [leptos]: https://leptos.dev/
 [fluent-templates]: https://github.com/XAMPPRocky/fluent-templates